alanjtaylor/SignalModelling/README.md

 where p is the process (can also be allProc or ZHMerge), c is the MC campaign (can also be total where all campaigns are merged together), v is the variable to be fitted (only myy or mjj for now) and f is the PDF to be used (DSCB, Bukin, Chebychev and Exponential for now).
 There is also the `recommendedModels.sh` script that will fit a recommended PDF for each process and variable.

 The output will create a folder `fitOutputs`.
 Here, a .png of each fit is produced, a .txt file which has the fitted PDFs written out and a .root file which contains a RooWorkspace with the fitted PDFs.

+Once the fits have been performed it is possible to check if the product of the 1D PDFs can model the full 2D PDF.
+The residual 2D histograms can be plotted with

+    python getResidual2D.py -p_mjj HH -p_myy allProc -f DSCB

+where p_mjj is the process used for the di-jet mass fit and p_myy is the process(es) for the diphoton mass fit.
+The function used for the di-jet mass fit must also be specified with -f.
+The residuals for the recommended models can be run with the getAllResiduals2D.sh script.